ajagtian/bayes-classifier/README.md

 #### PART 1 ####

-nbrain.py - created a trainging file from directory of laerning examples nblearn.py - learns from a training file to create model file nbclassify.py - classifies files as some class, based on learnin
+*nbrain.py - creates a trainging file from directory of learning examples *nblearn.py - learns from a training file to create model file *nbclassify.py - classifies files as some class, based on learning

-* all scripts take command line arguments as was in the specification document.
-Other utility scripts print there usage on wrong use.
+* all scripts take command line arguments as per the specification document.
+Other utility scripts print their usage on wrong use.

 --------------------------
 PART 1 - Scores on dev set